-Trainees should understand the need to refine their communication skills so that they can present oral and written communication in a way that achieves its purpose and is appropriate to the recipient.
+RSLs must understand the need to refine their communication skills so that they can present oral and written communication in a way that achieves its purpose and is appropriate to the recipient.

-They should be given work that will help them to communicate clearly and effectively, orally and in writing, including:
+They should undertake work that will help them to communicate clearly and effectively, orally and in writing, including:

-- Making sure that communication achieves its intended objective - Responding to and addressing individual characteristics effectively and sensitively - Using the most appropriate method and style of communication for the situation and the recipient(s) - Using clear, succinct and accurate language avoiding unnecessary technical terms - Using formalities appropriate to the context and purpose of the communication - Maintaining the confidentiality and security of communications - Imparting any difficult or unwelcome news clearly and sensitively.
+- making sure that communication achieves its intended objective - responding to and addressing individual characteristics effectively and sensitively - using the most appropriate method and style of communication for the situation and the recipient(s) - using clear, succinct and accurate language avoiding unnecessary technical terms - using formalities appropriate to the context and purpose of the communication - · maintaining the confidentiality and security of communications - imparting any difficult or unwelcome news clearly and sensitively.

-Trainees can develop these skills by:
+RSLs can demonstrate these skills by:

-- drafting letters, internal notes and memos

-- reporting to clients and others by telephone
+- drafting letters, internal notes and memos - reporting to clients and others by telephone

-- taking notes in meetings

-- dictating notes and letters.
+- taking notes in meetings - dictating notes and letters.